ibernt/Projects/stanford-cars/README.md

 AMAZON - Bag of Tricks for Image Classification with Convolutional Neural Network: https://arxiv.org/pdf/1812.01187.pdf

 #### Data Augmentation
+- Great visualisaton here  for the [transforms available in fastai](https://www.kaggle.com/init27/introduction-to-image-augmentation-using-fastai)
 - Train only on cropped images
 - Use Mixup
     - Paper: https://arxiv.org/abs/1710.09412